srele96/sk-experiments/javascript/calculator-demo/README.md

 ## Outcome

 Using yarn workspaces every package will be installed in the root `node_modules` directory.
-That allows us multiple teams to work on each individual package.
-Or one team to work on modular packages.
+That allows multiple teams to work on each individual package.
+Or one team to work on each package.
 It is easier to migrate from monorepo to multirepo than the other way around.
 Look this up on the internet, don't take my word for it.